mclaughj/mclaughj.github.io/contact.md

 permalink: /contact/
 ---

-If you're looking to get in touch, send me an email (joseph.m.mclaughlin at gmail), or if you're a fellow Apple user, slide over to iMessage (josephmclaughlin at icloud).
+If you're looking to get in touch, send me an email (josephmclaughlin at icloud), or if you're a fellow Apple user, slide over to iMessage (same address).